CECTC/dbpack-doc/en-us/getting_started.md

 docker pull cectc/dbpack:latest
 ```

 By default, dbpack reads the `config.yaml` configuration file in the root directory.
-Specify a configuration file for dbpack when you start it.
+It is required to specify a configuration file for dbpack when you start it.

 E.g: